 If you stay in the hospital, the hospital may charge you for any services you receive after your planned discharge date.

 For more information, call 1-800-MEDICARE (1-800-633-4227), or TTY: 1-877-486-2048.

+CMS does not discriminate in its programs and activities.
+To request this publication in an alternative format, please call: 1-800-MEDICARE or email: AltFormatRequest@cms.hhs.gov.

 Additional Information: